zachpino/sensor-service-ecology/week08/terminal.md

 `echo 'hello zach' > greetings.txt`

 Unlike what you would expect, `echo` does not parrot back what you typed in this instance.
 Instead, the text is pushed into the newly created (if it didn't already exist) `greetings.txt` file.
-You can preview the new file with the `cat` command.
+You can preview the new file with the `cat` command, short for `concatenate` since the command is also used for gluing text together in addition to viewing text files.

 `cat greetings.txt`